Optic nerve sheath meningioma

-Optic nerve meningiomas account from approximately a third of all optic nerve neoplasms; optic nerve gliomas are the most common entity.
-Unlike optic nerve gliomas which occur primarily in children, optic nerve meningiomas are usually seen in adults (mean age at presentation 40 years)1,5, however up to 25% present in children, in which case they tend to be more aggressive 5.
+Optic nerve meningiomas account for approximately a third of all optic nerve neoplasms; optic nerve gliomas are the most common entity.
+Unlike optic nerve gliomas which occur primarily in children, optic nerve meningiomas are usually seen in adults (mean age at presentation 40 years) 1,5, however up to 25% present in children, in which case they tend to be more aggressive 5.

 Similar to meningiomas elsewhere there is a female predilection 1.